 Complimentary Coffee…A Writer’s Tale of Tires, Coffee, & Words

-The long and short of it is that I took my car in for new tires at Tires Tires Tires and blasted out like 5,000 words in their fabulous waiting room.
+Then one day, I took my car in for new tires at Tires Tires Tires and magically blasted out like 5,000 words in their fabulous waiting room.
 It was incredible.
-Complimentary coffee that was actually delicious, comfortable seating, free cookies.
+And the scenery wasn’t bad either!
+Complimentary coffee that was actually delicious, comfortable seating, free cookies, friendly staff.

 I had found my mother ship!